Storytelling

 The importance of great stories today

 Tension is a funny thing.
-It seems like with all the coronavirus-related horrors and anxiety going on around us right now, we’d want less tension in our content.
+It seems like with all the coronavirus-related horrors and anxiety happening around us right now, we’d want less tension in our content.
 But in fact, the opposite is true.

 Tension is the key to great storytelling, and more than ever, we need stories that transport us to another world.
 Stories provide relief from the frenetic anxiety of our day-to-day.
 Stories make us feel hopeful and connected, and when we reach that blissful end, they reinforce that we can overcome tension and conflict, and hope for a happy ending.
 (Which is why I highly recommend watching Homeward Bound right now.)